dom-kufel/dom-s-kufel.github.io/blog/_posts/2022-12-31-toric_code-intro.md

 <!-- Things left to be done:
 1. clearing up stuff and streamlining
-2. intro merger
-3. images clear up
-4. exercise
+2. image references clean
-4. filling in the understanding of some bits -->
+3. filling in the understanding of some bits -->

 * Hamiltonian and Ground states
 * Excitations